-The fifth-largest port city in the nation and the largest metropolis on the Texas coast, Corpus Christi (population 316,000) is a friendly and affordable city with several noteworthy attractions - the famed Texas State Aquarium and nearby USS Lexington World War II aircraft carrier, and downtown's Waterfront Cultural District, which is home to the Playhouse Theatre, Heritage Park, the Museum of Science and History, and the Art Museum of South Texas.
+The fifth-largest port city in the nation and the largest metropolis on the Texas coast, Corpus Christi (population 316,000) is a friendly and affordable city with several noteworthy attractions - the famed Texas State Aquarium and nearby USS Lexington World War II aircraft carrier, and downtown's Waterfront Cultural District, which is home to the Harbor Playhouse, Heritage Park, the Museum of Science and History, and the Art Museum of South Texas.
 The city is fringed by the barrier island vacation community of Port Aransas (on Padre Island), and just south of the lively seaside town of Rockport, which fronts Aransas Bay - it's a top area in the Gulf Coast for surfing, a heritage you can learn about at downtown's Texas Surf Museum.

 Less than a three-hour drive from San Antonio and located along the Gulf Coast about midway between South Padre Island and Galveston Island, Corpus Christi and its neighboring coastal towns have long been popular weekend getaways.
 For so large a city, however, Corpus Christi has a fairly limited gay scene and a relatively small community - this is a pretty conservative area with a significant military presence, and the city's personality is less artsy than historic and funky Galveston, and a bit more corporate and button-down than free-spirited South Padre Island.